ARM-software/arm-trusted-firmware/docs/user-guide.md

 4. Build the EDK2 software

+    1. Build for FVP

-        CROSS_COMPILE=<absolute-path-to-aarch64-gcc>/bin/aarch64-none-elf- \
+            GCC49_AARCH64_PREFIX=<absolute-path-to-aarch64-gcc>/bin/aarch64-none-elf- \
             make -f ArmPlatformPkg/Scripts/Makefile EDK2_ARCH=AARCH64 \
             EDK2_DSC=ArmPlatformPkg/ArmVExpressPkg/ArmVExpress-FVP-AArch64.dsc \
+            EDK2_TOOLCHAIN=GCC49 EDK2_BUILD=RELEASE \
-        EDK2_TOOLCHAIN=ARMGCC EDK2_MACROS="-n 6 -D ARM_FOUNDATION_FVP=1"
+            EDK2_MACROS="-n 6 -D ARM_FOUNDATION_FVP=1"

         The EDK2 binary for use with the ARM Trusted Firmware can then be found
         here:

-        Build/ArmVExpress-FVP-AArch64/DEBUG_ARMGCC/FV/FVP_AARCH64_EFI.fd
+             Build/ArmVExpress-FVP-AArch64/RELEASE_GCC49/FV/FVP_AARCH64_EFI.fd

+    2. Build for Juno

+            GCC49_AARCH64_PREFIX=<absolute-path-to-aarch64-gcc>/bin/aarch64-none-elf- \
+            make -f ArmPlatformPkg/ArmJunoPkg/Makefile EDK2_ARCH=AARCH64 \
+            EDK2_TOOLCHAIN=GCC49 EDK2_BUILD=RELEASE

+        The EDK2 binary for use with the ARM Trusted Firmware can then be found
+        here:

+            Build/ArmJuno/RELEASE_GCC49/FV/BL33_AP_UEFI.fd

-    This will build EDK2 for the default settings as used by the FVPs.
-The EDK2 binary `FVP_AARCH64_EFI.fd` should be specified as `BL33` in in the `make` command line when building the Trusted Firmware.
+    The EDK2 binary should be specified as `BL33` in in the `make` command line when building the Trusted Firmware.
 See the "Building the Trusted Firmware" section above.

+5. (Optional) To build EDK2 in debug mode, remove `EDK2_BUILD=RELEASE` from the command line.

-5. (Optional) To boot Linux using a VirtioBlock file-system, the command line passed from EDK2 to the Linux kernel must be modified as described in the "Obtaining a root file-system" section below.
+6. (Optional) To boot Linux using a VirtioBlock file-system, the command line passed from EDK2 to the Linux kernel must be modified as described in the "Obtaining a root file-system" section below.

-6. (Optional) If legacy GICv2 locations are used, the EDK2 platform description must be updated.
+7. (Optional) If legacy GICv2 locations are used, the EDK2 platform description must be updated.
 This is required as EDK2 does not support probing for the GIC location.
 To do this, first clean the EDK2 build directory.